JacksonKary/Thermometer/README.md

 # Thermometer
-Reads value from port (physical sensors) and then displays a temperature in F or C on a physical screen
+Reads value from port (physical sensor) and then displays a temperature in F or C on a physical screen